comocheng/kineticmodelssite/README.md

 - Install pipenv: https://pipenv-es.readthedocs.io/es/stable/#install-pipenv-today
 - ```pipenv install --three```

+To use Anaconda instead:
+- Start with the standard RMG environment, then add these packages:
+- ```conda install django django-model-utils django-filter```

 Project Structure:
 - The main project is `kms/`
 - The main app is `database/`